hen-wood/meetup-clone/original-schema-and-docs.md

     {
     	"message": "Validation Error",
     	"statusCode": 400,
-    	"errors": {
+    	"errors": [
-    		"page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "name": "Name must be a string",
+    		"Page must be greater than or equal to 0",
+    		"Size must be greater than or equal to 0",
+    		"Name must be a string",
-    		"type": "Type must be 'Online' or 'In Person'", "startDate": "Start date must be a valid datetime" }
+    		"Type must be 'Online' or 'In Person'",
+    		"Start date must be a valid datetime"
+    	]
     }
     ```